 Source Code - This flick was recently released on DVD, and let’s be real: Jake Gyllenhaal is so hot I’d watch truly horrendous films just to get a good look at him in action.
 Source Code is far from horrendous.
 While not exactly the deepest or even interesting film I’ve seen, it’s interesting enough, and the creativity in ideas is there.
 The characters are somewhat flat, and the plot loses momentum as it progresses, though, so I’d give it a 6/10 for overall quality and a 10/10 for hotness factor.

-I love to see poetry books
+I love to see poetry books with awesome covers, because it's a bit rare. |

 The Brief Wondrous Life of Oscar Wao by Junot Diaz –I love that this book calls itself the story of a person, a boy, Oscar Wao, but is in reality the story of one Dominican/Jersey-an family.
 The chapters alternate between family members (Oscar, mother, sister).
 Oscar’s roommate (a somewhat intimate figure to the family) is even given a chapter.
 These shifts in perspective from character to character work to tell the story of a family, using history and culture as backbones, in a way that’s constantly compelling.
 And talk about tone.
 The language of the narrator (colloquial and contemporary as hell) makes it so that the readers know that the narrator is obviously SOMEONE, calls attention to itself, providing just a touch of suspense and curiosity without overshadowing the actual story.
 Superb book.